Primary Navigation Mobile

 Ford

-No surprise debuts from Ford this year, we understand, but still a great chance to take a closer look at some of the latest models from the UK largest LCV brand.
-These include the Ford Ranger PHEV – a plug-in hybrid version of the UK’s most popular pickup truck –and the E-Transit Courier.
-The 249-mile E-Transit Extended Range will also be on display.
+No surprise debuts from Ford this year, but it’s still a great chance to take a closer look at some of the latest models from the UK largest LCV brand.
+These include the Ford Ranger PHEV – a plug-in hybrid version of the UK’s most popular pickup truck – and the E-Transit Courier.
+The 249-mile E-Transit Extended Range is also on display.

 Read more about the Ford Ranger PHEV, the Ford E-Transit Courier and the Ford E-Transit Extended Range